czech-radio/schedule/README.md

 ## Development

+-  Clone the project and move to the folder.
+-  Create and activate the virtual environment.
+-  Install the package in virtual environment.

-### Clone the project and move to the project folder
+### Clone the project and move to the folder

 ```
 git clone https://github.com/czech-radio/cro.schedule.git